kameo4189/CodeInvestigation/README.md

         {
         }
         ```
-    - The common way is to change type of *m_arr* to *vector\<int\>*, this type is replaced for dynamic array with many built-in methods for array.
+    - The another more common way is to change type of *m_arr* to *vector\<int\>*, this type is replaced for dynamic array with many built-in methods for array.
 No need to change code in constructor.
 - Argument *num* in constructor: change name to *numInt*.

 **→ Final solution:**